+27 083 286 7350

 South Africa’s Constitution recognises traditional leadership, and the National House of Traditional Leaders advises Parliament on laws affecting custom, culture, and communities.
 Yet without strong research and advocacy, their influence often remains symbolic rather than practical.

-Current Issues: Why We Need the Royal Charter
+Current Issues: Why We Need Policy & Advocacy

 A Royal Charter is a covenant of recognition and blessing from traditional leaders.